Duke Street Capital: History

 The firm which is based in London was founded in 1988 as Hambro European Ventures, the private equity investment arm of Hambros Bank.
-The principals of the firm completed a spinout from Hambros in 1998, following the bank's sale to Société Générale, and changed name of the firm to Duke Street Capital and later Duke Street.
+The principals of the firm completed a spinout from Hambros in 1998, following the bank's sale to Société Générale, and changed the name of the firm to Duke Street Capital Management Services and in 2008 to Duke Street Management Services.
+In June 2013, Duke Street sold a 35 per cent stake in itself to Tikehau Group, a French fund manager.
+In August 2018, the company rebranded as Duke Street Capital.
+The firm's managing partners are Charlie Troup and James Almond.

 The firm has raised approximately £2.6 billion since inception across six private equity investment funds.